HenestrosaDev/100-days-of-swift/Projects/22-DetectABeacon/README.md

 Keep in mind that iBeacons are pretty much dead now, so I basically did this course for completion.

-## I've learnt...
+## I Have Learnt...

 - iBeacons: Bluetooth-powered microdevices that emit low-energy signals iOS can detect and act on.
-- Ask for location authorization (while in use and always)
+- Ask the user for location access permission.
+- `CLLocationManager().requestAlwaysAuthorization()`: Requests location permission.

 ## Challenges